muskan67889/Muskan.Jaiswal-COIT12206-2026T1-Portfolio/WEEK1/README.md

 The importance of correct network configuration for communication between devices The difference between a host (end device) and a router (forwarding device) How to use Linux commands such as ip addr, ip route, and ip neigh to check network settings

+What I did:
+Created a new GNS3 project: GNS3-Intro-[12315138]
+Added one Linux host node
+Added text annotations (name, student ID, date, project title) Set a static IP address: 10.10.1.101 for host1 Configured IP in /etc/network/interfaces
+Started the node
+Opened console and checked IP address using:

 6. Reflection